 Near Montross in Westmoreland County, Virginia — The American South (Mid-Atlantic)

 Location.
-38° 4.258′ N, 76° 46.511′ W. Marker is near Montross, Virginia, in Westmoreland County.
-Marker is at the intersection of Kings Highway (Virginia Route 3) and Templemans Road, on the left when traveling east on Kings Highway.
+38° 4.638′ N, 76° 46.927′ W. Marker is near Montross, Virginia, in Westmoreland County.
+Marker is on Kings Highway (Virginia Route 3) west of Cople Highway (Virginia Route 202), on the left when traveling east.
 Touch for map.
-This marker is in the area of the county once called Templemans Crosssroads.
-Marker is in this post office area: Montross VA 22520, United States of America.
+This marker